Infinitely many reducts of homogeneous structures: Introduction

+In order to learn more, it seems to be unavoidable to test the conjecture for more of the classical structures from model theory, independently of whether or not we believe the conjecture.
+We note that the result of Ahlbrandt and Ziegler \cite[Theorem 3.5]{AZ} addresses the same issue.

-The countable dimensional vector spaces and the countable atomless Boolean algebra are \ok.
-Although they are not homogeneous on a finite relational language, they are of finite signature.
+The countable dimensional vector spaces over finite fields and the countable atomless Boolean algebra are \ok.
+They are not homogeneous on a finite relational language -- for vector spaces this can be seen by noting that, if the maximum arity of relations in the language is $n$, then $n+1$ linearly independent vectors and $n+1$ vectors with sum zero and all proper subsets independent are isomorphic as substructures but not of the same type.
+However, they are of finite signature, and the vector spaces share with homogeneous structures the property that the number of $n$-types is bounded by the exponential of a polynomial in $n$.
 The first-order definable reducts of the countable vector space and the symplectic space over $\ff_2$ were determined in \cite{kebesza}.
 There are finitely many of them.
-The proper reducts of the vector space are the affine space and the stabilizer of 0 in the symmetric group.
-In addition the symplectic space, the vector space endowed with a $\cdot$ symplectic form, has one additional reduct, the vector space with the ternary relation $a\cdot b+a\cdot c+b\cdot c $ for $a,b,c$ linearly independent vectors.
+The proper reducts of the vector space are the affine space and the stabilizer of $0$ in the symmetric group.
+In addition the symplectic space, the vector space endowed with a symplectic form $\cdot$ has one additional reduct, the vector space with the ternary relation

-In this paper we show that the statement of Thomas' conjecture is not true for homogeneous structures of finite signature.
-We present infinitely many reducts of the pointed vector spaces over finite fields and of the homogeneous Boolean algebra, as well.
+In this paper we show that the statement of Thomas' conjecture is not true for $\omega$-categorical structures of finite signature.
+We present infinitely many reducts of the pointed vector spaces over finite fields, and of the homogeneous Boolean algebra.

 Our construction for pointed vector spaces over finite fields can be re-formulated in terms of infinite analogues of the Reed--Muller codes \cite{Muller,Reed}.